-- 1 Linseed oil - of a is the most common material used as vehicle (i) This It is extracted from flax seeds.
-The linseed oil paint. full-grown is clear prepared from fine ripe seeds to the taste transparent, pale, sweet and practically odourless.
+- 1 Linseed oil - This is the most common material used as vehicle of a (i) It is extracted from flax seeds.
+The linseed paint. oil prepared from fine full-grown ripe seeds is clear to the taste and practically transparent, pale, sweet odourless.
 It is used in various grades. - 2 nut oil - (i) This oil is extracted from ordinary walnuts.
 It is nearly colourless and dries rapidly.
 It does not provide a durable finish and is used for ordinary work as it is cheap.